 You can remove any restrictions by logging into your Facebook account and going to the Settings for your page.
 You can then remove any Country Restrictions and Age restrictions (see screenshot).
 Once removed this will allow the Custom Facebook Feed plugin to access and display your posts.

-#5 – Your Facebook page or group may not have any posts in it
+#5 – Your Facebook page may not have any posts in it

-If your page or group is fairly new then it may not actually have an eligible posts that the plugin can display.
-Notifications such as ‘__ changed the cover photo’ or ‘__ created a group’ are filtered out and aren’t displayed.
+If your page is fairly new then it may not actually have an eligible posts that the plugin can display.
+Notifications such as ‘__ changed the cover photo’ or ‘__ created a page’ are filtered out and aren’t displayed.

-Try creating a new post on your page or in your group and then viewing the plugin’s feed again.
+Try creating a new post on your page and then viewing the plugin’s feed again.

 #6 – Your Facebook page might not be published